shachey13/HughesLabTools/README.md

 10. File Processing Options:
    - process_subdirectories: Process images in subdirectories (boolean).
-   - confirm_image_types: Prompt user to confirm image types before processing (boolean).
+   - confirm_image_types: Prompt user to confirm image types before processing (boolean)
    - verbose: Enable verbose logging for detailed process information (boolean).

+**Important Note**: If you rearrange the order of image types with confirm_image_types, it's recommended to avoid using the grouped crop option.
+For example, if you have two image types (Tumor and Vessels) and change their order to:

+Tumor, Vessels, Tumor, Tumor, Vessels, Vessels, Tumor, Vessels

+The group cropping function may struggle to correctly pair the images.
+In such cases, consider using individual or batch cropping instead.

 ## Dependencies